B2B Brand Messaging: Key Elements, Examples, and Expert Tips

 Show Proof

 Most businesses make decisions based on financial incentives and ROI.
 They want less risk and more benefits.
-The way to address that is by proving that you can deliver.
-How?
-By backing up your claims with numbers and data.
+The way to address that is by proving that the brand can deliver by backing up your claims with numbers and data.

 Case studies, testimonials, and success stories are more persuasive than the most creative marketing copy.
-They’re proof of the kind of results you’re capable of delivering.
-So don’t be afraid to flaunt them!
+They’re proof of the kind of results a brand is capable of delivering.

 Be Authentic

-Let’s face it; you can’t appeal to everyone.
-But given your values, unique value proposition, and story, there is a market segment that’s most likely to listen to you.
-As you dig deeper into what makes you you, you’ll find your people and know how best to speak to them.
+A B2B brand can’t appeal to everyone.
+But given your values, unique value proposition, and story, there is a market segment that’s most likely to listen.
+As a business digs deeper into what makes them, they’ll find their audience and know how best to speak to them.

 Be Consistent

-A clear, coherent, and consistent core message throughout all your platforms is a sure way to make your message stick.
-This also goes with your tone, language, and personality.
+A clear, coherent, and consistent core message throughout all the platforms is a sure way to make the message stick.
+This also goes with the tone, language, and personality.

-It’s easier to be consistent when your messaging is:
+It’s easier to be consistent when the messaging is:

-- Direct: Avoid fluff, jargon, and complex concepts.
-You want people to remember what you said even if they only spent a few seconds reading it.
+• Direct: Avoid fluff, jargon, and complex concepts.
+People should remember what a brand said, even if they only spent a few seconds reading it.

 How to Measure the Success of Your Messaging